CodeYourFuture/curriculum/content/js1/sprints/3/prep/index.md

 ### Block scope

-We can make use of a block declaration as follows:
+To reuse variable names, we can make use of a block declaration as follows:

 ```js
 {